Garmin FTP – what is it? and why it’s probably not quite what you think it is

 More: HRV4Training

-an illustrative example of the problems
+An illustrative example of the problems

-this example is from Reddit
+This example is from Reddit

 So, i did a 20min FTP test on a climb.
 I did 301w for the duration.
 Based on my knowledge it is the 20min power x0.
 95 which comes to about 285w FTP.
 But, after the same ride my garmin edge FTP autocalculation put me at about 260w range… Which one should i trust and use for further training?
 Oh, and on the same ride i had 249w for 1 hour even tho i wasnt pushing for the whole hour.
 Thank you for the advice

-Maybe the 260w FTP calculation from Garmin in this case is more correct than we would think.
-Could the 260w estimate come from the HRV inflexion point or perhaps the calculation is cleverer still, and factors in grade to some degree to give a lower result?
+Consider: Could the 260w estimate come from the HRV inflexion point, or perhaps the calculation is cleverer still, and factors in grade to some degree to give a lower result?

 Take Out